daniilboyarinkov/daniilboyarinkov/README.md

 P.S.
 10 console applications, am not a fan of them, thus, no photos.

----

-All the other stuff of mine u can easily see by yourself in my repos.

----

 ## Interested in books?
 So am I!

 <img align="left" width="100" alt="Books" src="https://user-images.githubusercontent.com/89917619/156875713-b5f68afa-f9b6-4d26-9ab2-1f7c3661de57.png">